Snailspace: Origin

+Complimenting the concept, Wild In Art Director: Charlie Langhorne went on "The snails are 'out there' and innovative and will be worthy of huge exposure."

 SnailSpace followed the success of Martlets' previous art exhibition "Snowdogs by the Sea", which lasted between September and November 2016 and raised over £310,000 for the charity.
 It featured 40 Fibreglass dogs, based on the snowdog from Raymond Briggs' book The Snowman and the Snowdog.
 It followed the format of a farewell ceremony following the exhibit, then an auction to raise money for the hospice.

 On 2 January 2018, Martlets put out an ad for local artists to work on this "unusual 3D canvas" and to contact project manager Sarah Harvey to get involved.

 While the artists were being rounded up, Martlets ran a "Junior Snailway" where British illustrator Nick Sharratt ran workshops to design 57 small snails.
 Also throughout this period, Martlets hired a number of sponsors around Brighton, and also enlisted the help of various shops, who would give out their products discounted or free, as a reward for participants of the Snail Trail.